-This year to proactively deal with the unprecedented health impact of the novel coronavirus, also known as COVID-19, to mitigate risks to the health and safety of our communities, shareholders, employees and other stakeholders, and in compliance with current government direction and advice, we will hold a hybrid Meeting, allowing for shareholder participation in person and via teleconference.
-Shareholders will have the opportunity to participate at the Meeting via teleconference regardless of their geographic location by calling (toll-free) +1-866-214-9607 (Canada and USA) or +1-647-427-7523 (International).
-Callers should dial in fifteen to twenty minutes prior to the scheduled time of the Meeting and input conference code 439.159.9895 to join the Meeting.
+Shareholders will have the opportunity to participate at the Meeting via teleconference regardless of their geographic location by calling (toll-free) +1 604-901-0719 (Canada and USA).
+Callers should dial in fifteen to twenty minutes prior to the scheduled time of the Meeting and input conference code 826 947 088# to join the Meeting.
 Please refer to the sections titled "Appointment of Proxyholders", "Voting by Proxyholders", "Registered Shareholders", "Beneficial Shareholders" and "Revocation of Proxies" in the Circular for details on how to vote at the Meeting.
+Shareholders will not be able to vote through the teleconference call and we encourage shareholders to vote their Common Shares prior to the Meeting by any of the means described in the Circular.